 What caused the Christchurch earthquake?

-The earthquake occurred at 12.51pm on 22nd February 2011.
-The earthquake measured 6.3 on the Richter Scale and, at 4.99 km deep, was very shallow.
+The earthquake occurred on New Zealand’s South Island, 10km west of Christchurch, at 12.51pm on 22nd February 2011 and lasted just 10 seconds.
+Measuring 6.3 on the Richter Scale and, at 4.99 km deep, the earthquake was very shallow.
 The earthquake occurred along a conservative margin between the Pacific Plate and the Australasian Plate.
 Take a look at the Christchurch earthquake animated map to see the swarm of foreshocks and aftershocks.

 What were the effects of the Christchurch earthquake?

 The primary effects included:

 - Christchurch, New Zealand’s second city, experienced extensive damage

 - 3129 people were injured